How to Help an Alcoholic?

 How to Help An Alcoholic?

 If you think someone you love is drinking too much, this can be hard to accept.
-The problem being that they have to recognise the problem within themselves before they will accept that they need help to recover from alcohol addiction.
+The problem being that they have to recognise the problem within themselves before they will accept that they need help to recover from alcohol misuse.
 This is difficult for you because you’re watching them waste away before your eyes.

 Fortunately, there are things that can be done to help the alcoholic in your life.
 Let’s cover how you recognise an alcoholic to begin with.